yetanotherco/aligned_layer/docs/3_guides/6_setup_aligned.md

 ### DB Setup

-To set up the explorer, an installation of the DB is needed.
+To set up the explorer, an installation of the DB is necessary.

 First, you'll need to install docker if you don't have it already.
 You can follow the instructions [here](https://docs.docker.com/get-docker/).